vscode-neovim/vscode-neovim/README.md

    usage
 9. `vscode.get_status_item`: Gets a vscode statusbar item.
 Properties can be assigned, which magically updates the statusbar item.
+10. `g:vscode_clipboard`: Clipboard provider using VSCode's clipboard API.
+Used by default when in WSL.
+See `:h g:clipboard` for more details.
+Usage: `let g:clipboard = g:vscode_clipboard`

 ### vscode.action(name, opts)